ryansakurai/blossy-cli/README.md

 ## 🛠 Features

 - [x] Calculate the value of an expression
+- [x] Calculate the value of an expression using time
 - [x] Count the quantity of characters in a text file
 - [x] Solve percentage equations
 - [x] Generate random numbers